Day 18 – Deploying Python Web Apps on AWS or Heroku

 Choosing the Right Platform

-💡 Analogy: AWS = Build your dream house from scratch, Heroku = Rent a furnished apartment ready to move in.
+Analogy:- AWS is like building your dream house from scratch, while Heroku is like renting a fully furnished apartment that is ready to move into.

 Preparing Your App for Deployment